Wikipedia

 However, victory resulted in increasingly bitter disputes over the post-war political settlement between radicals within the New Model like Oliver Cromwell, and the moderate party in Parliament, which included his former commander William Waller, and Denzil Holles.[11]
 At the same time, Parliament's desperate economic position made reductions in the military a matter of urgency.
 Birch became involved in a struggle with the other regional Parliamentarian commander, Edward Harley, as both men sought to ensure their troops were the ones retained.[12]

-Coming from one of the most prominent members of the landed gentry in Herefordshire, and one of the few families to support Parliament in 1642, Harley defeated Birch in 1646 when he stood as MP for Herefordshire.
+One of the few members of the local landed gentry to support Parliament in 1642, Harley defeated Birch in 1646 as MP for Herefordshire.
 Despite this setback, in September Birch was elected for Leominster, but under the Self-denying Ordinance was required to give up his military commission.[12]
 Appointed High steward of Leominster in 1648, he also invested heavily in purchasing church lands, which made him extremely wealthy.[13]
 Disputes over a peace settlement with Charles I and religious policy split Parliament between moderates like Birch, and more radical religious Independents such as Oliver Cromwell, including his cousin Thomas Birch.
 After the Second English Civil War he was excluded from Parliament in Pride's Purge of 6 December 1648.[14]

 1660 Restoration and after